What to do if you think your gas bills are high or gas meter is faulty.

 - run central heating only when your home is occupied

 - have your boiler serviced to make sure it is working efficiently

 - turn your thermostat down: even a degree or two can make a difference

 - provide your own meter readings rather than accepting estimated meter readings

 If you have considered the above and remain concerned about your gas bills, contact your energy supplier.
 If you are unhappy with the outcome, you have the right to contact the Energy Ombudsman.

 High gas bills may be due to a gas meter that is incorrectly recording the amount of gas you are using, but this is unusual.

 While there is no simple way you can test whether your meter is accurate, if you are concerned about your meter readings, contact your energy supplier.
 If you are unhappy with the outcome, you have the right to request an independent test of your meter.

-Although the test is free, you may have to pay your energy supplier for organising it if your meter is found to be working correctly, which was the case for most of the 1,212 meters tested in 2017.
+Although the test is free, you may have to pay your energy supplier for organising it if your meter is found to be working correctly, which was the case for the vast majority of meters tested in 2021.

 If you can smell gas in your home call the National Grid Gas Emergency number 0800 111 999 immediately!